 - Alcoholic Cirrhosis -scar tissue characteristically surrounds the portal areas.
 This is the most prevalent type that caused by a long history of chronic alcoholism

 - Postnecrotic cirrhosis-consist broad bands of scar tissue and results from previous acute viral hepatitis or drug-induced massive hepatic necrosis.

-The various causes of Cirrhosis are a combination of alcohol, hepatitis C or both.
-People with Cirrhosis typically not caused by trauma to the liver or other acute or short term cause of damage.
-It usually years of prolonged injury required to cause the disease.
+The various causes of Cirrhosis are a combination of alcohol, hepatitis C, or both.
+People with Cirrhosis are typically not caused by trauma to the liver or other acute or short-term causes of damage.
+Usually, years of prolonged injury are required to cause the disease.

-- Chronic alcoholism-The amount of alcohol intake is broken down act as a toxin, leading to inflammation.
+- Chronic alcoholism-The amount of alcohol intake is broken down acts as a toxin, leading to inflammation.
 With prolonged use, scar tissue develops, and the liver is unable to function properly.

 - Viral or Autoimmune hepatitis-This disease appears to be caused by the immune system and inflammatory responses by attacking the liver and causing damage, and eventually scarring of the liver tissues.

 - Inherited or Genetic disorder-Cystic fibrosis, alpha-1 antitrypsin deficiency, hemochromatosis, Wilson disease, galactosemia, and glycogen storage diseases are inherited diseases that interfere with how the liver produces, processes, and stores enzymes, proteins, metals, and other substances the body needs to function properly.
 Cirrhosis can result from these conditions.

 - Bile ducts obstruction-The duct that carries the bile out of the liver is blocked, and bile backs up and damages liver tissue.